How much do I feed my dog on a raw diet?

 Can I feed kibble & raw?

-Your dog’s digestive tract is more than capable of processing a raw diet vs a kibble-based diet as mixing may cause stomach upset due to the (60%) starch content & can lead to further issues.
-Your pet will reap many benefits from feed a 100% raw diet & minimize vet bills.
+Your dog’s digestive tract is more capable of processing a raw diet than a kibble-based diet.
+Mixing may cause the stomach to get upset due to the (60%) starch content, and may lead to further issues.
+Your pet will reap many benefits from feeding a 100% raw diet and you'll enjoy the minimized vet bills.

 What is the difference between your Gourmet Blends & Pure Formulas?

-Pure Formulas contain 80% Muscle meat 10% Offal organ meat & 10% ground bone with no added vegetables.
-Pure Formulas are great for dogs with allergies or doing an elimination diet. it also gives you the option to add your own other things your pet may require.
+Pure Formulas contain 80% muscle meat, 10% offal organ meat and 10% ground bone with no added vegetables.
+Pure Formulas are great for dogs with allergies or for doing an elimination diet.
+It also gives you the option to add any additional items that your pet may require.